tummychow/lanyon-hugo/CONTRIBUTING.md

 Jekyll will take every file in its source directory and mirror it in the destination, unless the file's name begins with an underscore.
 Hugo is not quite so inclusive.
 The contents of the `static` directory are mirrored into the root of the destination exactly as they are.
 This is where the Lanyon/Poole CSS files are placed.
 I have not changed those files at all (literally nothing).

 If your GitHub Page has a custom name, the `CNAME` file should go in this directory.

-## Custom 404
-The custom 404 is implemented as a fixed page, but where the `sidebar` flag is not set.
-It's aliased to `404.html`.
-If you use the `url` front matter key, it will be prettified, so if you set `"url": "/404.html"`, then you end up with `404/index.html` in your generated site instead of `404.html`.
-Aliases are explicit, so I guess it gets around that problem.
-It feels like a hack to me, but it seems to work.